 PJM Transmission Rate Design and Operating Agreements (Exelon, ComEd, PECO and BGE).
 PJM Transmission Rate Design specifies the rates for transmission service charged to customers within PJM.
 Currently, ComEd, PECO and BGE incur costs based on the existing rate design, which charges customers based on the cost of the existing transmission facilities within their load zone and the cost of new transmission facilities based on those who benefit from those facilities.
 In April 2007, FERC issued an order concluding that PJM's current rate design for existing facilities is just and reasonable and should not be changed.
 In the same order, FERC held that the costs of new facilities 500 kV and above should be socialized across the entire PJM footprint and that the costs of new facilities less than 500 kV should be allocated to the customers of the new facilities who caused the need for those facilities.
 After FERC ultimately denied all requests for rehearing on all issues, several parties filed petitions in the U.S. Court of Appeals for the Seventh Circuit for review of the decision.
 On August 6, 2009, that court issued its decision affirming FERC's order with regard to the costs of existing facilities but reversing and remanding to FERC for further consideration its decision with regard to the costs of new facilities 500 kV and above.
 On March 30, 2012, FERC issued an order on remand affirming the cost allocation in its April 2007 order.
 On March 22, 2013, FERC issued an order denying rehearing and made it clear that the cost allocation at issue concerns only projects approved prior to February 1, 2013.
 A number of entities have filed appeals of the FERC orders.
 ComEd anticipates that all impacts of any rate design changes effective after December 31, 2006, should be recoverable through retail rates and, thus, the rate design changes are not expected to have a material impact on ComEd's results of operations, cash flows or financial position.
-PECO anticipates that all impacts of any rate design changes should be recoverable through the transmission service charge rider approved in PECO's 2010 electric distribution rate case settlement and, thus, the rate design changes are not expected to have a material impact on PECO's results of operations, cash flows or financial position.
+PECO anticipates that all impacts of any rate design changes are not expected to have a material impact on PECO's results of operations, cash flows or financial position.
 To the extent that any rate design changes are retroactive to periods prior to January 1, 2011, there may be an impact on PECO's results of operations.
-BGE anticipates that all impacts of any rate design changes effective after the implementation of its standard offer service programs in Maryland should be recoverable through retail rates and, thus, the rate design changes are not expected to have a material impact on BGE's results of operations, cash flows or financial position.
+BGE anticipates that all impacts of any rate design changes effective after June 30, 2006 should be recoverable through retail rates and, thus, the rate design changes are not expected to have a material position.